LGBTQ rights in Nevada: Sports

 In April 2025 the Nevada Interscholastic Activities Association (NIAA) voted to reverse its previous (2016) policy such that transgender athletes in Nevada high schools are no longer allowed to compete on teams based on their gender identity.

+During Nevada Governor Joe Lombardo’s tenure, he sought to restrict transgender athletes’ participation in collegiate sports, including by supporting a 2026 ballot initiative that would have required school sports programs to classify athletes as male, female, or coeducational and generally determine eligibility based on sex assigned at birth.
+The initiative ultimately failed to reach the November 2026 ballot, and the number of signatures received in support of the question was not reported.

 HIV laws

 In May 2019, the Nevada Legislature passed a bill to establish a HIV taskforce in Nevada and other related HIV legal reforms.
 The legislation passed the Assembly by 37 votes to 3, and the Senate by 21 votes to 0.
 The Governor of Nevada signed the bill into law and it went into effect immediately.
 In May 2021, the Nevada Legislature passed a bill (SB275) to repeal archaic bias HIV crimes from the Nevada Penal Code - that date back to 1983 during the HIV pandemic.
 The Governor of Nevada signed the bill into law effective immediately.

 COVID data collection

 In August 2020, Nevada became the fourth jurisdiction in the US (after California, New York and Pennsylvania) to include sexual orientation and gender identity in its COVID-19 investigation module.
 Data collection will allow health officials to cross-reference different indicators to identify what groups are most at-risk of contracting the virus.
 Julia Peek, a deputy administrator at the State Public Health Department, said, "If I wanted to know how many people reported they were homeless, and also reported that they were transgender, you could make those two variables match", adding that the data will help officials make more informed decisions concerning direct resources and locate testing sites.